Strong governmental support and highly qualified human resources have made Belarus very attractive for outsourcing software production.

 What’s in the base?

-Since the days of the Soviet Union, Belarus became the center of radio- and microelectronics production which initially was adapted for military purposes.
+Since the days of the Soviet Union, Belarus became the centre of radio- and microelectronics production which initially was adapted for military purposes.
 The sector was provided with the best finance, technologies, materials and of course with the best skilled human resources.
 Being founded in 1964 Minsk Radio Engineering Institute (MREI) became the reliable supplier of frames for IT industry.

 The Soviet Union collapsed in the early 90s of the 20th century and the army lost the role of the main software consumer, but the Belarusian IT sector continued to develop, replacing the product line and markets.

 MREI adjusted the specialization of educational programs and change the name to Belarusian State University of Informatics and Radioelectronics (BSUIR).
 In addition, several more Belarusian universities have organized training of programmers.
-Many software companies opened the training centers and cooperated in educational process with the world leaders such as IBM, SAP, Oracle, Microsoft, etc.
+Many software companies opened the training centres and cooperated in educational process with the world leaders such as IBM, SAP, Oracle, Microsoft, etc.

 Nowadays, the Belarusian IT sector has more than 30 thousand highly trained programmers which involved in software development, website and apps creation, information systems implementation and support, IT consulting and audit.

 IT education evolution is still in progress in Belarus.
-Year by year the specialized centers, colleges and universities expand the range of applicants for programmers training.
+Year by year the specialized centres, colleges and universities expand the range of applicants for programmers training.
 So the total number of skilled programmers in republic annually increases for about 3-4 thousand people.
 This creates the basis for further growth in the IT sector.